iterative/dvc.org/content/docs/command-reference/install.md

 - A `pre-commit` hook executes `dvc status` before `git commit` to inform the user about the differences between cache and workspace.
-- A `pre-push` hook executes `dvc push` before `git push` to upload files and directories tracked by DVC to remote storage.
+- A `pre-push` hook executes `dvc push` before `git push` to upload files and directories tracked by DVC to the `dvc remote default`.

 If a hook already exists, DVC will raise an exception.
 In that case, please try to manually edit the existing file or remove it and retry install.